Bengal1/Simple-CNN-OOP/README.md

 This design allows individual components to be developed, tested, and extended independently.
 For example, a new optimizer, activation function, or layer can be added without rewriting the full model pipeline

+## 📊 Results and Evaluation

+The model was trained and evaluated on the MNIST handwritten digit classification task.

+The purpose of this project is not to outperform optimized machine learning frameworks, but to validate that the from-scratch C++ implementation can successfully learn the CNN training process.

+### ⚙️ Training Pipeline

+The training pipeline includes:

+- Loading the MNIST IDX files
+- Splitting the data into training and validation sets
+- Running forward propagation through the CNN
+- Computing the loss using Cross-Entropy
+- Running backpropagation manually
+- Updating parameters using an optimizer
+- Evaluating the model on validation and test data
+- Exporting training metrics for analysis

+### 🔁 Python/PyTorch vs C++ OOP

 ------------------
 ------------------